bytecodealliance/rfcs/accepted/wasm-gc.md

 compared for equality, which are currently `i31`s, `struct`s, and `array`s.
 The only things which are `any` but not `eq` are `extern`s that have been "internalized".
-That is, while the `any` and `extern` type hierarchies are distinct, you can wrap one up as the other via the `extern.innternalize` and `extern.externalize` instructions.
+That is, while the `any` and `extern` type hierarchies are distinct, you can wrap one up as the other via the `extern.internalize` and `extern.externalize` instructions.

 ```rust